Iberosuchus

 Iberosuchus (meaning "Iberian crocodile") is a genus of extinct sebecosuchian mesoeucrocodylian found in Western Europe from the Eocene.
 Remains from Portugal was described in 1975 by Antunes as a sebecosuchian crocodilian.
 This genus has one species: I. macrodon (meaning "large toothed).
-Iberosuchus was a carnivore, unlike the crocodilians today, they are not aquatic and are instead terrestrial.
+Iberosuchus was a carnivore.
+Unlike the crocodilians today, they were not aquatic but were instead terrestrial.

 The first of its fossils were cranial remains found in Portugal, and later more fossils were found in France and Spain.
 They are only known from very fragmentary fossils, elements of the skull, dentary, teeth and osteoderm.

 History and discovery

-Remains of a mesocrocodylian were found in Portugal, it was named Iberosuchus macrodon in 1975 by Antunes, and is assigned as the type species.
+Remains of a mesocrocodylian were found in Portugal; it was named Iberosuchus macrodon in 1975 by Antunes, and is assigned as the type species.
 It was reclassified as a baurusuchid by Robert Carroll in 1988.
-In 1996 Ortega and colleges extended their range to France, they analyzed the fragmentary fossils of Atacisaurus crassiproratus (originally assigned to the tomistomine genus Atacisaurus by Astre 1931) and now consider it as cf. Iberosuchus.
+In 1996 Ortega and colleges extended their range to France, they analyzed the fragmentary fossils of Atacisaurus crassiproratus (originally assigned to the tomistomine genus Atacisaurus by Astre 1931) and then considered it as cf. Iberosuchus.